seacode/gmacs/docs/smbkc/smbkc.md

 All time series used in the assessment have been updated to include the most recent fishery and survey results.
 This assessment makes use of an updated full trawl-survey time series supplied by R. Foy in August 2015 (new time series), updated groundfish bycatch estimates based on 1999-2014 NMFS AKRO data also supplied by R. Foy, and the ADF&G pot survey data in 2015.

-Spatial trawl survey and bottom temperatures from 1978 to 2015 are used in this assessment as well.

 ## Changes in Assessment Methodology

 This assessment is done using Gmacs.
 The model is based upon the 3-stage length-based assessment model first presented in May 2011 by Bill Gaeuman and accepted by the CPT in May 2012.
 The model was developed to replace a similar 4-stage model used prior to 2011.
 During the assessment in May 2015 and this assessment, many combinations of molting probability and trawl survey selectivities were evaluated to address the residual bias problems in the previous model.
-We also considered bottom temperature data and spatial abundance density in station R-24 in the assessment in May 2015.
 In September 2015, twenty scenarios were investigated.
 The detailed changes to the model parameters are described in details in E (Analytic Approach).

 ## Changes in Assessment Results